Overseas dispatchingーKAMATA’s report from Brazil(3)

 This time will be the last report.

 I went to research for Registro on December 27th and 28th.
-There are many Japanese houses which were built before the World WarⅡ.
+There are many Japanese houses which were built on the beginning of the 20 century.
 Renata who joined the residence program together in ACAC accompanied me.

 It took about 3 hours from Sao Paulo by car.
 First of all, I met Mr. Fukuzawa who is president of the Japan Cultural Association.